cshoben/dataQuest_designingAndCreatingDatabase/main.md

 It appears that there are 6 difference leagues referenced by two capital letters in this data set.
 Using Google, I have found the following professional league information.

-NL - National League (part of MLB) AA - American Association (independent, founded in 2005) UA - Union Association (used to be MLB, only exists in 1884) PL - Players League (independent, only existed 1890?)
-AL - American League (part of MLB) FL - Federal League (independent, 1914-1915) I would like to check these findings against my data.
+- NL - National League (part of MLB)
+- AA - American Association (independent, founded in 2005)
+- UA - Union Association (used to be MLB, only exists in 1884)
+- PL - Players League (independent, only existed 1890?)
+- AL - American League (part of MLB)
+- FL - Federal League (independent, 1914-1915) I would like to check these findings against my data.

-Let’s first check the date range that we see the AA league
+Let’s check that the date range listed for the AA league matches our data.

 ``` r
 aaLeague <-